 KEYS

-Keys and key fobs are issued to staff by the superintendent.
+Keys and key fobs are issued to staff or relevant parties by the superintendent.
 In order to protect property, students, and staff and to ensure the building is adequately secured when no authorized personnel are present, all staff are expected to follow the following key-control procedures:

 1. The duplication of keys is prohibited.